Art Nouveau FURNITURE ....Art

 Art Nouveau exploited the machine and reveled in the possibilities of decorative tiles and wrought iron.
 This was a deliberate attempt to put an end to imitations of past styles.
 In its place was a free type of architecture which integrated arts and crafts with architectural forms.

 The roots of Art Nouveau go back to the English Arts and Crafts Movement and William Morris.
-Replaced by Art Deco.
+Some would argue that Art Nouveau is a substyle of Arts and Crafts.
+Art Nouveau was replaced by Art Deco.

 Examples from Buffalo architecture: